MaDrCloudDev/aMaDrOfSvelte/README.md

 I added a service-worker and web-manfiest, meaning the app is also a Progressive Web App, and users in most Chromium browers will be prompted to install the site as a PWA.

 ```
+// First get your PlansetScale Prisma connection url from PlanetScale
+and input it into your .env file

+// Then set up oAuth for your app on GitHub and input the environment
+variables into your .env file

 nvm i 20
 npm i

+// App wont work witout generating your prisma client and pushing it
+to your DB

 npx prisma generate
 npx prisma db push

+// App still wont work, because Projects and Blog routes are looping over
+empty tables.
+Add some data to their tables using Prisma studio

 npx prisma studio
 npm run dev
 ```